-The market price for our shares may decline following the implementation of our Stock Consolidation.
+The market price for our shares may decline following the Stock Consolidation.

-We will affect a reverse split of our authorized, and issued and outstanding shares of common stock prior to consummation of the Offering at a ratio of one-for-twenty (the Stock Consolidation), pending review and acceptance of the Stock Consolidation from the Financial Industry Regulatory Authority (FINRA).
+Effective August 14, 2014, we consummated a 1-for-20 Stock Consolidation of our authorized, and issued and outstanding shares of common stock.
+The Stock Consolidation was approved by FINRA on August 13, 2014, and became effective on the OTCQB at the opening of trading on August 14, 2014.
 No assurances can be given that the Stock Consolidation will have a long-term positive effect on the market price of our common stock.
 The market price of our common stock is based on factors that may be unrelated to the number of shares outstanding.
 These factors include our performance, general economic and market conditions and other factors, many of which are beyond our control.
-The market price for our post-split shares may not rise or remain constant in proportion to the reduction in the number of pre-split shares outstanding before the Stock Consolidation.
-Accordingly, the total market capitalization of our common stock after the Stock Consolidation may be lower than the total market capitalization before the Stock Consolidation.
+Although the market price for our common stock following the Stock Consolidation has, as of the date of this prospectus, remained consistent and in proportion to the reduction in the number of pre-consolidation shares outstanding before the Stock Consolidation, the market price may not remain constant.
+Accordingly, the total market capitalization before the Stock Consolidation.